sbi-dev/sbi/docs/docs/contribute.md

 ## User experiences, bugs, and feature requests

-If you are using `sbi` to infer the parameters of a simulators, we would be delighted to know how it worked for you.
-If it didn't work according to plan, please open up an issue and tell us more about your use case: the dimensionality of the input parameters, the type of simulator and the dimensionality of the output.
+If you are using `sbi` to infer the parameters of a simulator, we would be delighted to know how it worked for you.
+If it didn't work according to plan, please open up an issue and tell us more about your use case: the dimensionality of the input parameters and of the output, as well as the setup you used to run inference (i.e. number of simulations, number of rounds,...).

 To report bugs and suggest features (including better documentation), please equally head over to [issues on GitHub](https://github.com/mackelab/sbi/issues).